artikcloud/artikcloud-lwm2m-c/README.md

 This SDK helps developers to create C applications to connect to Artik Cloud LightWeight M2M server.

-It is based on [Eclipse Wakaama](README-wakaama.md) (formerly liblwm2m), to which Artik Cloud specifics are added to generate a shared library ("libwakaama") containing read-to-use APIs to connect any device to the monitoring features offered by the Artik Cloud LWM2M server.
+It is based on [Eclipse Wakaama](README-wakaama.md) (formerly liblwm2m), to which Artik Cloud specifics are added to generate a shared library ("libwakaama") containing ready-to-use APIs to connect any device to the monitoring features offered by the Artik Cloud LWM2M server.

 Source code